JasperEHunt/Markdownify/README.md

 ## How to Configure PowerShell

 By default, PowerShell will only allow users to run signed PowerShell scripts.
-This is a security feature that should not be taken lightly!
-However, the Markdownify script is unsigned and so we will need to (temporarily) tell PowerShell that it is okay to run local, unsigned scripts.
+This is a security feature which should not be taken lightly!
+However, the Markdownify script is unsigned, and so we will need to (temporarily) tell PowerShell that it is okay to run local, unsigned scripts.
 Before you do any of the following, be doubly -- even triply -- sure that you downloaded your copy of Markdownify from a trusted source.

 To configure PowerShell to run unsigned local scripts, first launch PowerShell as an administrator.
 (You can go to the start menu, search for "Windows PowerShell", right-click, and select 'Run as administrator'.)